akrosalsky/Getting-and-Cleaning-Data/README.md

----
-title: Getting and Cleaning Data
+# Getting and Cleaning Data
-output: html_document
----

 ---------------

 This is a repository for code written for the Getting and Cleaning Data Coursera course through Johns Hopkins University.